Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Near-field UPA Codebook Design

 \section{Near-field UPA Codebook Design}

-The non-stationary characteristic of the UPA channel correlation results in a different distribution for each codeword in 3D space.
-This section proposes the concept of a reference ellipsoid and assumes that the correlation formula for each codeword is always the same as the reference ellipsoid.
-Based on this assumption of stationarity, uniformly sampled codewords can be obtained.
-In this scheme, each codeword in the non-stationary UPA channel can meet the minimum correlation requirement.
+This section will provide the UPA codebooks with uniform sampling and dislocation sampling, respectively.
+The non-stationary feature of the UPA channel leads to varying quantization performance for each codeword.
+To address this issue, we initiate by defining a reference ellipsoid and assume that the correlation formula for each codeword is always the same as the reference ellipsoid.
+Based on this assumption of stationarity, the uniform codebook and dislocation codebook can be obtained.
+The performance of the UPA codebook based on the reference ellipsoid is the lower bound of quantization performance under the assumption of stationarity.
+In other words, the actual quantization area of each codeword is all within the reference ellipsoid of each UPA codebook.